boalang/study-template/README-study-template.md

 Query templates are defined through a list of substitutions.
 Substitutions are defined using two keys.
 The `target` key is mandatory, containing the text which is replaced in the query.
 Targets must start with `{@` and end with `@}`.
-Target names are restricted to alpha-numeric characters, and some special characters like `-_:.`.
+Target names are restricted to alphanumeric characters, and some special characters like `-_:.`.
 Then, either `replacement` or `file` are used, with `replacement` providing the text directly, and `file` being the name of a file under [`boa/snippets/`](boa/snippets) which replaces `target`.
 Care must